hayo03/DF_chatbot/README.md

 git add .
 git push heroku master
 ```
 4. On DialogFlow CX, click on "Test Agent" and ask the agent for the weather in a city.
-The agent will give you the weather forecast in the given city by answering "There is {something} in there.
-Have a good day :)".
+The agent will give you the weather forecast in the given city by answering *There is {something} in there.
+Have a good day :)*
-5. You can now modify the code source and deploy your own webhook_service.
-Don't forget to execute commands of step 3 to apply the updates.
+5. You can now modify the source code and deploy your own webhook_service.
+Don't forget to execute commands in step 3 to apply the updates.
 You can also use the following command to show logs:
 ```
 heroku logs --tail --app your_app_name
 ```